Car Accident Lawyer Located in Beaufort South Carolina

 All drivers are responsible for the safety of their passengers and others on the road.
 If they drive recklessly, carelessly, or under the influence, they could be held liable for any injuries they cause.

 When individuals are injured or killed in a car accident, the driver and several other parties could be held responsible and be subject to a personal injury claim in Beaufort.
 The manufacturer of either vehicle could be liable if defects caused the accident or made the damages worse than they otherwise would have been.
-This also applies to repairs made to either vehicle by dealers or other automobile service companies.
+This also applies to repairs made to either vehicles by dealers or other automobile service companies.
 If either vehicle is a rental car, the rental company could also be responsible for the accident if they failed to properly inspect, maintain, and repair the rented vehicle to ensure that it’s roadworthy.
 If the road design or surface contributed to the accident, government agencies responsible for road construction or maintenance might be liable.

 Because multiple parties could share liability for your injuries or the death of your loved one, it is crucial to have an experienced car accident attorney in Beaufort evaluate your case and discuss your legal options with you right away.
 We can conduct a complete and independent investigation, consult with medical personnel and other analysts, and make sure that vital evidence is preserved.